-A Mother Nature provided this as an escape for pain and yes, animals often “step out” or away from their physical bodies during transition.
+A Mother Nature provided fainting as an escape from pain and yes, animals may “step out” or away from their physical bodies.
 They return, we believe, when the level of pain is less.

 Q Is there ever a downside to administering drugs?

-A Once drugs are given, very often they are continued, as no one knows when, if or how to stop, as pain is assumed.
+A Once drugs are given, very often they are continued as no one knows when, if or how to stop since ongoing pain is assumed.
 The suppression of symptoms may not always be the best thing.
-One must die of “something,” and when symptoms are heavily suppressed, other issues can be triggered, rather than allowing for the natural progression of the body to its demise.
+One must die of “something” and when symptoms are heavily suppressed, other issues can be triggered rather than allowing for the body’s natural progression to its demise.

-- comfort care aimed at relieving and soothing symptoms and pain rather than affecting a cure;
+- Comfort care aimed at relieving and soothing symptoms and pain rather than achieving a cure

 The great art of life is the sensation, to feel that we exist, even in pain. –Lord Byron